How to Talk to Kids About Homelessness (without scaring them)

-TIP: Keep your answers simple.
+PRO TIP: Keep your answers simple.
 Bringing up domestic violence or housing affordability will only cloud the issue and give your child a reason to leave the conversation.

 Once you explain homelessness, kids usually get worried that they could end up homeless too.

 "Will our family ever be homeless?"

 . . . or something similar is typically the kind of question kids ask.

 Reassure them that will never happen to you.

 "Even if we lose our home, which is highly unlikely, we could always get an apartment or move in with Grandma (or whomever).
 We'll never be on the street."

 Try to remember to be consistent with your answers.
 This will help your child feel safe while building empathy and compassion for others.

 - How to have successful conversations with kids